-A cash-out refinance is one in which a homeowner replaces their mortgage with a bigger one.
-The difference between what is owed and what is borrowed goes back to the homeowner in cash.
+A cash-out refinance is one in which a homeowner replaces their current mortgage with a bigger one.
+The difference between what is owed and what is borrowed goes back to the homeowner as a lump sum of cash.

 Generally, homeowners will do a cash-out refinance to tap into home equity without having to sell their home.